One angry old man against the world

-He discovered that the ‘normal‘ NET represented less than 30% of the total NET.
+He discovered that the ‘normal’ NET represented less than 5% of the total NET.
 There was another NET – The Dark NET – that was far more active.
 A lot of it was Military, or Business, and generally unknown by the majority of the population.
-Much of the activity was illegal on many levels and the ‘powers that be’ were trying to close it down.
-Unfortunately, for every 10 sites they closed down, 11 or 12 new one’s appeared, so the ‘Dark NET’ was steadily growing.
-From playing ‘man in the middle’ he was learning that much of the ‘normal‘ NET was extremely boring, the real ‘interesting stuff’ circulated on the ‘Dark NET’.
+Much of the activity was illegal on so many levels that the ‘powers that be’ were trying hard to close it down.
+Unfortunately for them, for every 10 sites they closed down, 11 or 12 new one’s appeared, so the ‘Dark NET’ was steadily growing.
+From playing ‘man in the middle’ he was learning that much of the ‘normal’ NET was extremely boring, the real ‘interesting stuff’ circulated on the ‘Dark NET’.
 The normal NET was mostly social media, e-mails, searches and streaming, with much of the content of little interest to him, because it seemed to be aimed at the people with about as much ‘intelligence’ as a stick of celery.
 The Dark NET by contrast was peopled by those who questioned everything, not content to accept the ‘crap and pap’ of the normal NET, they had created a NET that met their expectations.
-It was exciting, dynamic and bristling with new ideas and ‘Freedoms‘, yes much of it was illegal, but as Oscar Wilde once said; “Everything I like is either ‘illegal, immoral, or fattening.”
+It was exciting, dynamic and bristling with new ideas and ‘Freedoms’, yes much of it was illegal, but as Oscar Wilde once said; “Everything I like is either ‘illegal, immoral, or fattening.”

 Here were people who understood what was happening in the world around them and trying to change it by ‘publishing’ what they found, which was probably the ‘real‘ reason the power men were trying so hard to close it down.
 Zack loved it, and changed his server algorithms to read and assemble only Dark NET packets, now he was learning many of the things he needed to defeat the power men, or at least to ‘control’ them if he was discovered before he was ‘ready.’

-After another 12 months Zack was ready.
+After another 2 years Zack was ready.
 He found a lab in the local University that was equipped with the things he needed.
-Waited invisibly until it closed and was locked for the night, he knew that his virus would take most of the night to prepare and refine anyway, and set to work.
+Waited invisibly until it closed and he was locked in for the night.
+He knew that his virus would take most of the night to prepare and refine anyway, and set to work.
 He had given a great deal of thought to ‘distribution’, and decided that it would be better to do that via the virus itself.

 Once an individual was infected he would show no symptoms except a slightly elevated temperature for three weeks, but he would be highly contagious.
 By the end of the 3rd week, he would begin to feel lethargic, and quickly fall into a coma, where his organs would fail rapidly and the coma would last just hours until death.
 The virus would be airborne, breathed out by the infected, it would last outside the body for several hours.
 Therefore one man could infect thousands in three weeks, particularly in cities.
-Everyone would catch it, but the virus would detect certain DNA pattens and brain pattens.
+Everyone would catch it, then the virus would detect the listed DNA pattens and brain pattens.
 When these were found, the virus would ‘self-destruct’, but only after a two week period, which would help the spread and it wouldn’t effect the host during this period.

 After it ‘passed’ this test Zack was ready.
 He had calculated that the spread would be so rapid, that by the time the ‘powers that be’ figured out it’s existence, it would be impossible to pinpoint where it began, let alone control it.
-Therefore he put it in a small aerosol, went to the busy city center, and sprayed it about as he walked around the crowded area.
+Therefore he put it in a small aerosol, went to the city center, and sprayed it about as he walked around the crowded area.
 He felt the tingle of a small thrill, at the enormous consequences of this simple action.